Euro 2020: Historic debut of Argentine referee Fernando Rapallini in Ukraine

 Three Spaniards in the VAR of the UEFA headquarters

 Israeli Orel Grinfeeld will lead the other group C meeting, the Netherlands-Austria, to be played in Amsterdam.
-Attendees will be his compatriots Roy Hassan and Idan Yarkoni; the fourth official, the Italian Davide Massa; and in the VAR will be the Polish Pawel Gil.
+The assistants will be his compatriots Roy Hassan and Idan Yarkoni; the fourth official, the Italian Davide Massa; and in the VAR will be the Polish Pawel Gil.

 The Denmark-Belgium, from group B, will be refereed by the Dutch Björn Kuipers, with Sander van Roekel and Erwin Zeinstra on the wings; the Swede Andreas Ekberg will be the fourth official; and the also Dutch Pol van Boekel, the head of the VAR. .